lcomai/barcode_generator/README.md

-# barcode_generator v3.4
+# barcode_generator for Nanopore PCR
 A program that generates barcodes for sequencing adapters.
 It runs in Python 3.x.
 Tested with 3.7.
-This version is for Nanopore PCR adapters.
+This version, 3.4, is for Nanopore PCR adapters.
 If you select, for example, 48 adapters it will print 24 forward and 24 reverse adapters.

 ## Adapter sequences